manywho/service-pdf-examples/README.md

 Run the flow and upload a file (e.g. example_populate_pdf.pdf) then click in "go".
 Click in the link and you will see a pdf.

-**Example: Populate PDF**

-Import the flow (example-populate-pdf.json) into your ManyWho account.
-Download the file example_populate_pdf.pdf, open it and check that is not populated.
-Run the flow and upload the file example_populate_pdf.pdf, the flow will show you a link, open that link in the browser.
-You should be able to see the pdf populated.

 **Example: Generate PDF from HTML**

 Import the flow (example-generate-pdf-from-html.json) into your ManyWho account.